 Moving to Portugal has become significantly more popular in recent years, and one of the reasons why many internationals are drawn to Portugal is because of the attractive tax benefits.
 Many Scandinavians, British, French, Belgians, Germans and people from other European countries, benefit from the NHR (non habitual residence) tax program.
 If you are a non EU/EFTA residence, you still have the opportunity to get a so-called ‘Golden Visa’, which is entitled to those who invest €500,000 in properties in Portugal.

-Sale price per sq.m. for each property price in Vila do Bispo
+Sale price per sq.m. for each property price in Vila Do Bispo - Concelho

 There is a Health Centre in Vila do Bispo and the nearest hospital is approx 15 kilometres away, at Lagos.
 Vila do Bispo also has a Fire Station and an office of the Guardia Nacional da Republica.